 Extended business travelers are likely to be taxed on employment income relating to their Philippines workdays.
 Income tax returns are due by 15 April in the year following the tax year ending 31 December.
 Employers are required to withhold tax from the employee’s compensation.

-A non-resident alien engaged in trade or business (NRAETB) is one who stays in the Philippines for more than 180 days during any calendar year.
-If the individual stays in the Philippines for less than 180 days, the individual is considered a non-resident alien not engaged in trade or business (NRANETB).
-The taxable income of citizens, resident aliens, and NRAETB is defined as gross compensation and net business income less personal allowances.
+A non-resident alien engaged in trade or business (NRAETB) is one who stays in the Philippines for an aggregate period of more than 180 days during any calendar year.
+If the individual stays in the Philippines for an aggregate period of 180 days or less, the individual is considered a non-resident alien not engaged in trade or business (NRANETB).
+The taxable income of citizens, resident aliens and NRAETB is defined as gross compensation and net business income less personal allowances.
 The taxable income of NRANETBs is their gross income.

 Non-resident citizens and aliens are subject to income tax on Philippines-sourced income only.